2005 Cork Junior A Hurling Championship

 The 2005 Cork Junior A Hurling Championship was the 108th staging of the Cork Junior A Hurling Championship since its establishment by the Cork County Board in 1895.
-The championship began on 24 September 2005 and 19 November 2005.
+The championship ran from 24 September to 19 November 2005.

-On 19 November 2005, Fr.
-O'Neill's won the championship following a 0-15 to 1-9 defeat of Kilworth in the final.
-This was their first championship title in the grade.
+The final was played on 19 November 2005 at Páirc Uí Rinn in Cork, between Fr O'Neill's and Kilworth, in what was their first ever meeting in the final.
+Fr O'Neill's won the match by 0–15 to 1–09 to claim their first ever championship title.

-Kilworth's Paudie Lynch was the championship's top scorer with 1-20.
+Kilworth's Paudie Lynch was the championship's top scorer with 1–20.